NCATSTranslator/Text-Mining-Provider-Roadmap/sample-kg/README.md

 ## Text-mined KG
 The *text-mined KG* contains assertions between pairs of ontology concepts that have been mined from the biomedical literature.
 Work is underway to extract assertions that have been prioritized by the Translator community (for details please see the relevant GitHub issues for [new concept request](https://github.com/NCATSTranslator/Text-Mining-Provider-Roadmap/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+concept+type+request%22) and [new association requests](https://github.com/NCATSTranslator/Text-Mining-Provider-Roadmap/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+association+request%22)).
 Please feel free to submit requests (as GitHub issues) for new concepts and/or associations to be mined from the scientific literature.

-While development continues for the full-scale text-mined KG, a sample text-mined KG is provided.
-This sample KG leverages the manual annotation effort of the [CRAFT corpus](https://github.com/UCDenver-ccp/craft) and consists of instances of Biolink associations extracted from the CRAFT corpus.
+A sample text-mined KG is provided in this repository that leverages the manual annotation effort of the [CRAFT corpus](https://github.com/UCDenver-ccp/craft) and consists of instances of Biolink associations extracted from the CRAFT corpus.

 | Version | Format | Description |
 | ------- | ------ | ----------- |